|

 Major modeled locations from west to east are:

 - Wilkes-Barre, PA - A rich source of traffic in anthracite.
-Builds area locals, works Huber breaker.

-- Palmerton, PA - Home of the main NJ Zinc plant
+- Palmerton, PA - NJ Zinc plant

 - Hershey, PA - Home of Hershey Chocolate "The sweetest place on Earth"

-- Bethlehem, PA - The main Bethlehem Steel works
+- Bethlehem, PA - Bethlehem Steel works

 - Plainfield, NJ - Suburban area with substantial local industry.
-Builds area locals, works industries.

 - Bayonne, NJ - Refinery and chemicals

 It takes a lot of people diligently working to keep a Class One railroad fluid.
-From the switcher slowly dragging hot metal cars at the steel mill to the dispatcher safely moving the traffic, there are a wide variety of jobs for everyone.
+From the switcher slowly dragging hot metal cars at the steel mill to the dispatcher safely moving the traffic there are a wide variety of jobs for everyone.

 |